8290821-cmyk/8290821-cmyk.github.io/content/publications/conference-paper/index.md

 ---

 ### Author Contribution
-Project Contribution
-In this research project, I served as the Primary Researcher and second Author.
+In this research project, I served as the **Primary Researcher and Lead Author**.
 I led the end-to-end design process, from initial conceptualization to the final strategic framework:

-Service Design & System Architecture: I conceptualized the entire intelligent reading space framework and developed the service blueprints.
-I conducted in-depth stakeholder analysis to align user needs with technological possibilities, ensuring a seamless integration of digital and physical services.
+* **Service Design & System Architecture**: I conceptualized the entire **intelligent reading space framework** and developed the **service blueprints**.
+I conducted in-depth **stakeholder analysis** to align user needs with technological possibilities.

-User Research & Co-creation: I spearheaded the co-creation workshops, facilitating collaborative design sessions to iterate on the space's functionality.
-My role also involved leading the manuscript development and ensuring the academic rigor of the study's findings.
+* **User Research & Co-creation**: I spearheaded the **co-creation workshops**, facilitating collaborative design sessions to iterate on functionality.
+I also led the **manuscript development** and ensured the academic rigor of the study's findings.